 Medicare Part A premiums

-Most people will pay nothing for Medicare Part A. Your Part A coverage is free as long as you’re eligible to receive Social Security or Railroad Retirement Board benefits.
+Most people will pay nothing for Medicare Part A. Your Part A coverage is free as long as you’re eligible for Social Security or Railroad Retirement Board benefits.

 You can also get premium-free Part A coverage even if you’re not ready to receive Social Security retirement benefits yet.
-So if you’re 65 and not ready to retire, you can still take advantage of Medicare coverage.
+So, if you’re 65 years old and not ready to retire, you can still take advantage of Medicare coverage.

 Medicare Part B premiums